 An educational plan can force you to prioritize saving and investing money now to beat inflation, fund your child's education, and enjoy peace of mind throughout this stage of your life.
 After all, being a parent means facing our fears if it guarantees our child's happiness.
 Investing and committing to a financial product can be scary but only until you take your first step.

 Where to start

 It's true that looking after your children and trying to provide for your family can be all-consuming but managing your finances is equally important.
 Make time to sit down and research financial products that are suited for your child's educational needs.
 The best source of information is directly from the websites of insurance companies.
-Some even have tools (hyperlink to life insurance calculator) to match your needs with an investment plan.
+Some even have tools to match your needs with an investment plan.

 Identify insurance and investment products that suit your risk appetite, goals, and your capacity to pay the monthly, quarterly, or annual premiums.
 Direct any questions you have to knowledgeable financial advisors.
 Beware of bad financial advice from friends and family.
 Your child's future is too valuable to rely on hearsay without proper fact-checking.